NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/3_pruning.rst

 #.
 Please see the API reference of :meth:`mtp.prune() <modelopt.torch.prune.pruning.prune>` for more details.

 Below we show an example using :class:`"fastnas" <modelopt.torch.prune.fastnas.FastNASModeDescriptor>`.
+For Minitron pruning, please refer to the `example snippet <https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/pruning#getting-started>`_ in the pruning readme.

 Perform pruning
 ---------------